-Sustainability linked indicator Metric Unit 31 December 2023 31 December 2022 Comments Greenhouse gas emissions Scope 1 GHG emissions tCO 2 e 35,584 36,667 Minor fluctuations to investment operations and financial input data Scope 2 GHG emissions tCO 2 e 11,039 10,311 Minor fluctuations to investment operations and financial input data Scope 3 GHG emissions tCO 2 e 32,157 N/A Scope 3 emissions not previously disclosed Total GHG emissions tCO 2 e 78,780 46,978 Scope 3 emissions now included Carbon Footprint tCO 2 e/£m invested 39 27 Scope 3 emissions now included GHG intensity of investee companies tCO 2 e/£m revenue 238 145 Scope 3 emissions now included Share of investments in companies active in the fossil fuel sector % 16% 15% No investment/ divestment during period Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources impact climate sector % 94% 97% Increase in renewable electricity procurement Energy consumption intensity per high impact climate sector: Electricity, gas, steam and air conditioning supply GWh/£m 0.52 0.63 Additional OFTO acquisition, with low energy intensity Energy consumption intensity per high impact climate sector: Transportation and storage GWh/£m 0.26 0.22 Minor changes in energy consumption and revenue Energy consumption intensity per high impact climate sector: Construction GWh/£m 0.003 0.0 Commencement of construction on Gold Coast Light Rail Stage 3 Biodiversity Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas % 0% 0% No change Water Tonnes of emissions to water generated by investee companies per million GBP invested, expressed as a weighted average Tonnes/£m 0 0 No change Waste Tonnes of hazardous waste and radioactive waste generated by investee companies per million GBP invested, expressed as a weighted average Tonnes/£m 0.08 0.03 Only applicable for a small number of investments, including healthcare facilities Social and employee Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises % 0% 0 No change matters Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises % 0% 0 No change Average unadjusted gender pay gap of investee companies % 21% 19% Variance is mainly due to fluctuations in financial input data Average ratio of female to male board members in investee companies, expressed as a percentage of all board members % 14% 17% Variance is mainly due to fluctuations in financial input data Share of investments in investee companies involved in the manufacture or selling of controversial weapons % 0% 0 No change
+Sustainability- 31 December 31 December linked indicator Metric Unit 2024 2023 Comments Greenhouse gas emissions Scope 1 GHG emissions1 tCO 2 e 33,389 35,584 Minor fluctuations to investment operations and financial input data Scope 2 GHG emissions1 tCO 2 e 11,681 11,039 Minor fluctuations to investment operations and financial input data Scope 3 GHG emissions1 tCO 2 e 29,193 32,157 Reduction in Tideway construction activity and financial input fluctuations Total GHG emissions 1 tCO 2 e 74,263 78,780 As above Carbon Footprint 1 tCO 2 e/£m invested 38 39 Minor fluctuations to investment operations and financial input data GHG intensity of investee companies 1 tCO 2 e/£m revenue 211 238 Minor fluctuations to investment operations and financial input data Share of investments in companies active in the fossil fuel sector 2 % 16% 16% No investment/divestment during period Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources % 94% 94% Minor fluctuations to investment operations and financial input data Energy consumption intensity per high impact climate sector: electricity, gas, steam and air conditioning supply GWh/£m 0.49 0.52 Additional OFTO acquisition, with low energy intensity Energy consumption intensity per high impact climate sector: transportation and storage GWh/£m 0.23 0.26 Minor changes in energy consumption and revenue Energy consumption intensity per high impact climate sector: construction GWh/£m 0.007 0.003 Increased construction intensity on Gold Coast Light Rail Stage 3 Biodiversity Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 2 % 0% 0% No change Water Tonnes of emissions to water generated by investee companies per million GBP invested, expressed as a weighted average 1 Tonnes/£m 0 0 No change Waste Tonnes of hazardous waste and radioactive waste generated by investee companies per million GBP invested, expressed as a weighted average 1 Tonnes/£m 0.13 0.08 Only applicable for a small number of investments, including healthcare facilities Social and employee Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 2 % 0% 0% No change matters Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises % 0% 0% No change Average unadjusted gender pay gap of investee companies 4 % 17% 21% The gender pay gap has narrowed for certain investment companies and fluctuations in financial input data Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 4 % 15% 14% Variance is mainly due to fluctuations in financial input data Share of investments in investee companies involved in the manufacture or selling of controversial weapons 2 % 0% 0% No change

-- 1. Attributed based on the Company's share of each investments' total equity and debt - 2.
-Share of investments based on fair value - 3.
+- 1. Attributed based on the Company's share of each investment's total equity and debt. - 2.
+Share of investments based on fair value. - 3.
 There are no energy generation assets within the portfolio, so this is consumption only. - 4.
 Applicable to Operating Companies.